soupi/learn-haskell-blog-generator/src/02-hello.md

 Note that:

-1. We cannot write expressions without binding them to a name
-2. Names must start with a lowercase letter
+1. Names must start with a lowercase letter
-3. We cannot use the same name more than once in a file
+2. We cannot use the same name more than once in a file

 A source file containing a definition of the name `main` can be treated as an executable, and the expression `main` is bound to is the entry point to the program.